vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/06_Ultimate/04_Plug-Ins/index.md

 &lt;p class="commaent"&gt;The following script renders the table of contents for this page.&lt;/pbbb&gt;
 &lt;pre class="script"&gt;template("MindTouch/IDF/Views/TableOfContents");&lt;/pre&gt;
 &lt;h2&gt;Overview&lt;/h2&gt;
 &lt;p class="comment"&gt;Use the section below to provide a short description of the tutorial.
 The section is also used by other pages to provide an abstract of this page.
-The lead sentence should tell the reader enough about the tutorial to help them decide whether to read on or not.&lt;/p&gt;
+The lead sentence should tell the readedr enough about the tutorial to help them decide whether to read on or not.&lt;/p&gt;
 &lt;p&gt;
 With your Sugar Ultimate subscription, you have access to the Microsoft Office and Lotus Notes plug-ins.
 You can download and install your plug-ins as described in .
 We recommend to always run the latest release of the plug-ins as they are backwards compatible and we only support the latest releases.
 Read below to understand what the primary functions are of each plug-in so that you can quickly decide what will help you best in integrating with Sugar.a
 &lt;a title="04_Find_Answers/02KB/01Getting_Started/How_to_Download_and_Install_Sugar_Plug-Ins" href="//04_Find_Answers/02KB/01Getting_Started/Downloading_and_Installing_Sugar_Plug-ins"&gt;this article&lt;/a&gt;